 Autonomous Agents

-Cursor’s background agents can write tests, generate documentation, and refactor in parallel while you code.
-Gemini’s Agent Mode requires approval steps but offers more control.
+Winner: Cursor (Gemini close second).
+Cursor’s background agents write tests, generate documentation, and refactor in parallel while you code.
+Gemini’s Agent Mode requires approval steps but offers more control, and Copilot’s coding agent remains in preview.

 Team Collaboration

+Winner: Cursor Teams ($40 per user).
 Cursor Teams provides centralized billing, usage analytics, role-based access control, and org-wide privacy settings.
-Copilot Business ($19/user) offers solid team features but lacks Cursor’s granular controls.
+Copilot Business ($19 per user) offers solid team features but lacks Cursor’s granular controls; Gemini Enterprise ($75 per user) adds custom model tuning on private codebases.

 Pricing Comparison & Free Tier Optimization